You will have graduate-level course work in secondary education, art and art education.

 - RDG 710 Content Area Literacy

 - SPE 613 Physical and Health Needs of Students with Disabilities

-* Other electives specifically related to classroom teaching may be identified and substituted for numbers 1 through 6 above in conference with, and approval of, the degree advisor.
+* Other electives specifically related to classroom teaching may be identified and substituted for letters a through f above with program advisor approval.

 - Required Unit Assessment

 - Research Assessment.
 The student must release Research Assessment Rubric in Taskstream to designated program coordinator or faculty who will complete the evaluation.